Springer basic sets and modular Springer correspondence for classical types: Introduction

-Our strategy is to use the known results in characteristic zero, and unitriangularity properties of the decomposition matrices (both for the Weyl groups and for the perverse sheaves) so that there is only one possibility for the correspondence.
+Our strategy is to use the known results in characteristic zero \cite{Shoji:classical-Springer,Lusztig:ICC}, and unitriangularity properties of the decomposition matrices (both for the Weyl groups and for the perverse sheaves) so that there is only one possibility for the correspondence.
+The whole paper is summed up in the following diagram, whose meaning will be gradually explained.